+THE AMPHITHEATRE

-THE AMPHITHEATRE This large semi-circular depression is affectionately called the "Amphitheatre".
+This large semi-circular depression is affectionately called the "Amphitheatre".
 This landmark has been influenced by both people and the forces of nature.
 The ridge of rock you see is the top of the Eramosa Escarpment.
 Like the Niagara Escarpment, this erosional escarpment extends east to west across the Hamilton Mountain.
 It varies up to 30m tall, but much of it is buried under soil.
 The semi-circular shape of the amphitheater the result of quarrying, as this area was a convenient place for early settlers to extract blocks of the dolostone rock to use for building barn foundations and homes.

 Pottruff Cave is an example of a karst window.
 It was created by the collapse of its bedrock roof into the underlying cave passage.
 During rainfall, a stream emerges from a conduit on the southwest side of the cave and disappears down a vertical fissure on the northwest side.
 The water comes from the confluence of Stewart and Phoenix Creeks.
 Once it sinks through the fissure in the floor, it flows through underground passages until emerging at Pottruff Spring.
 POTTRUFF CREEK Pottruff Creek is fed by Phoenix Creek and Stewart Creek.
 It is unique because it carries water above and below ground due to several sinks along its rocky creek bed.
 These sinks connect to caves that run in the same direction as the creek bed.
 During low water conditions, all the water flow is occurring underground in the caves.
-After heavy rain or snowmelt, the cave system fills up, forcing water to flow down the creek bed on the surface as well as through the caves below.
-Whether it's wet or dry during your visit, look closely at the creek bed to observe these interesting features- you might see Karst in action!
+After heavy rain or snowmelt, the on the surface as well as through the caves below.
+Whether to observe these interesting features- you might see Karst in action!

 NEXUS CAVE & WINDOW